-The team will also work collaboratively with the clinicians in Care New England’s Palliative Care program.
-Patients who might benefit from additional symptom management or enrollment in hospice services will be referred to the palliative care team.
-The teams will collaborate on maximizing the quality of life for each older adult and understanding what matters most to each individual to create a care plan to meet those goals of care.
+The team will collaborate on maximizing the quality of life for each older adult and understanding what matters most to each individual to create a care plan to meet those goals of care.
 As a Conversation Ready sponsor organization, Care New England puts patient-centered care and quality of life front and center.

 As a NICHE Designated Hospital (Nurses Improving Care for Health system Elders), Kent Hospital is committed to older adult care excellence and to providing patient-centered care for these patients.
 Our 16 geriatric resource nurses have completed extensive training designed around the care needs of patients age 65 and older, offering care in an environment that is geriatric friendly by making sure that patients are moving appropriately, eating well, and getting the necessary sleep for healing and recovery.

-Ana C. Tuya Fulton, MD, FACP, AGSF, Executive Chief of Geriatric Medicine, Care New England
+Ana C. Tuya Fulton, MD, FACP, AGSF, Executive Chief of Geriatrics and Palliative Care, Care New England

-Ana Tuya Fulton, MD, FACP, is chief of geriatrics at Care New England and medical director of Integra Community Care Network, LLC.
+Ana Tuya Fulton, MD, FACP, AGSF, is executive chief of geriatrics and palliative care at Care New England and medical director of Integra Community Care Network, LLC.
 Dr. Fulton is a graduate of the George Washington University School of Medicine and completed a residency in internal medicine, chief residency, and geriatric fellowship at Brown University.

 An associate professor of medicine and associate professor of psychiatry and human behavior at The Warren Alpert Medical School of Brown University, Dr. Fulton received a Geriatric Academic Career Award from the Health Resources and Services Administration (HRSA).
 Dr. Fulton’s major focus of clinical and academic work is on improving end-of-life and transitional care for persons with cognitive impairments.
 Dr. Fulton is the Care New England site director and co-project director for the Rhode Island Geriatric Workforce Enhancement Project (RI-GWEP).

-Michael G. Ross, DO, is a geriatrician at Kent Hospital.
+Michael G. Ross, DO, is a geriatrician and director of inpatient services at Kent Hospital.
 A graduate of the University of New England College of Osteopathic Medicine, Dr. Ross completed the New Hampshire Dartmouth Family Medicine Residency Program and the Maine Dartmouth Geriatric Medicine Fellowship.
 Specializing in geriatric and family medicine, Dr. Ross has specific clinical interest in medication management, falls prevention, and the treatment of delirium.

 Mary Beth Welesko, MS, APRN-CNP, FNP-BC, GNP-BC, ACHPN, WCC